tux234/fleet/docs/Configuration/yaml-files.md

 #### apple_business_manager

 After you've uploaded an Apple Business Manager (ABM) token, the `apple_business_manager` section lets you configure the teams in Fleet new hosts in ABM are automatically added to.
 Currently, adding an ABM token is only available using Fleet's UI.
-Learn more [here](https://fleetdm.com/guides/macos-mdm-setup#automatic-enrollment).
+Learn more about [automatic enrollment in Apple Business Manager](https://fleetdm.com/guides/macos-mdm-setup#automatic-enrollment).

 Currently, managing labels and users, ticket destinations (Jira and Zendesk), Apple Business Manager (ABM) are only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML files coming soon).